mohammadbutt/42_ft_printf/README.md

 int		ft_printf(const char *str, ...)
 ```
 ### Parsing - [Source Code](https://github.com/mohammadbutt/42_ft_printf/blob/master/srcs/parsing.c)

-Information is collected in a systematic way, so when the program detects a percentage sign, parsing is performed.
-Informatoin is collected in the following manner:
+Parsing is done in a systematic way.
+Below is what that system looks like:

 % [flags] [width] [precision] [length] [type field]

+Anything that comes after a percentage symbol can be considered one argument.
+After encountering a percentage sign, the program moves forward to collect `flags` Then after having collected a percentage sign parsing moves

 ---